michaellennox/checkout_system/README.md

 require_relative 'lib/checkout'
 require_relative 'lib/item'

+# You will also need to require any discounts you plan to use in your system,
+# These are stored in lib/discounts
+require_relative 'lib/discounts/item_discount'
+require_relative 'lib/discounts/percent_discount'

 # To build your catalog, create Item objects representing each item in the catalog,
 # The item takes 3 arguments, the code as a string, the name as a string
 # and the price as an integer in pennies
-item_001 = Item.new('001', 'Lavender heart', 925),
+item_001 = Item.new('001', 'Lavender heart', 925)
-item_002 = Item.new('002', 'Personalised cufflinks', 4500),
+item_002 = Item.new('002', 'Personalised cufflinks', 4500)
 item_003 = Item.new('003', 'Kids T-shirt', 1995)

 # Store these items in an array to be used by the system
 products = [item_001, item_002, item_003]

 # You will then need to build any promotional rules you need to apply,
-# These rules are built with Ruby procs which have access to two parameters,
+# Two constructors are provided for your convenience, PercentDiscount and ItemDiscount

+# To build a percentage discount initialize PercentDiscount with two arguments,
-# The current running basket sum, and the items listed in order
+# The first is the percentage you want to discount the order by
-# The running basket sum is an integer in pennies,
-# The items in order are a hash containing a key of the item code and a value of the number in order

-# The return value of your proc should be the amount to be removed from the running sum
+# The second is the minimum value the order must meet to receive the discount in pennies

-# For example the following applies a 10% discount to all orders over £60
+# For example, we want to apply a 10% discount to orders over £60 (6000p)
-ten_percent_discount = Proc.new { |current_sum, order| current_sum > 6000 ? current_sum * 0.1 : 0 }

-# And this one discounts lavender hearts by 75p if you order at least 2 of them
-lavender_heart_discount = Proc.new { |current_sum, order| order["001"] >= 2 ? order["001"] * 75 : 0 }
+ten_percent_discount = PercentDiscount.new(10, 6000)

+# To build a discount for ordering a certain number of items initialize ItemDiscount with three arguments,
+# The first is the item code which the discount is applicable for
+# The second is the minimum number of items required to qualify for a discount
+# The third is the amount to be discounted from each item in pennies if it qualifies

+# For example, here we want to apply a 75p discount on each Lavender Heart when you order 2 or more
+lavender_heart_discount = ItemDiscount.new("001", 2, 75)

 # You can then store these in an array to be injected into the system,
 # Please note the order you arrange items in that array,
 # The discounts run sequentially from start to end,
-# so if you need to apply one discount before another make sure it is earlier
+# So if you need to apply one discount before another make sure it is earlier

 pricing_rules = [lavender_heart_discount, ten_percent_discount]